ooonush/com.alven.fishnet.session-management/README.md

 If such a PlayerId is found, the player reconnects and the server transfers the previously owned NetworkObjects to the player.
 Otherwise, the player is connected as a new player.

-This asset already has an Authenticator that generates a PlayerId for the player every time the game starts (can be improved later).
+This asset already has an authenticator that generates a PlayerId for the player.
-In order to use it, you must add a BasicSessionAuthenticator component to the scene and assign it to the [Authenticator](https://fish-networking.gitbook.io/docs/manual/components/authenticator) field in the [ServerManager](https://fish-networking.gitbook.io/docs/manual/components/managers/server-manager) component.
+In order to use it, you must add a `BasicSessionAuthenticator` component to the scene and assign it to the [Authenticator](https://fish-networking.gitbook.io/docs/manual/components/authenticator) field in the [ServerManager](https://fish-networking.gitbook.io/docs/manual/components/managers/server-manager) component.

 The `BasicSessionAuthenticator` may not suit you and you can implement your own custom authentication.
-To do this you need to inherit the SessionAuthenticator abstract class.
+To do this you need to inherit the `SessionAuthenticator` abstract class.
 The authentication happens in the same way as in the [Authenticator](https://fish-networking.gitbook.io/docs/manual/components/authenticator) that is in FishNet.
 The main difference is that instead of the `OnAuthenticationResult` event, you have to call the `PassAuthentication` or `FailAuthentication` methods depending on whether the authentication has passed.
 You can see an example use case in the `BasicSessionAuthenticator.cs` script.

+### Unity Authentication Support

+There is also support for `Unity Authentication` in this package.
+To use it, you need to install [Unity Authentication](https://unity.com/products/authentication) package and use `UnitySessionAuthenticator` component.

 ## Components Setup.